mainmatter/playbook/project-flow/full-service/README.md

 ## Conception

-Once the problem has been identified and is well understood by all project stakeholders we will go on to define a suitable solution that solves the problem in the most effective and efficient way.
-We will define who the target audience of the application is and what its features will be and how those will function as well as what the visual identity of the application will be.
-These aspects of the project are discussed and identified in a
-[number of workshops](../workflow/conception/) that our designers and engineers will conduct with the client's business experts.
+Once the objective of the project has been identified and is well understood by all stakeholders, we will go on to define a solution that is suited to achieve that objective.
+We will define typical users of the application and what its features will be and how those will function as well as what its visual identity will be.
+These aspects of the project are defined in a [number of workshops](../workflow/conception/) that our designers and engineers will conduct with the client's business experts.

 In this stage, we will prepare a list of user stories, each of those consisting
 of:

-- a description of the users involved in the user story, their characteristics and motivations
+- a description of the users involved in the user story
-- a textual description of the user story, the steps and the outcome
+- a textual description of the user story, the problem that it addresses and the solution that it provides
-- a low-fidelity diagram showing steps in the user story, the involved UI elements and transitions between states in the user story's flow
+- a low-fidelity diagram showing steps in the user story, the involved UI elements and transitions between steps
+- building blocks of each user story, explicitly marked as essential or non-essential along with potential edge cases

-For the first increment of the application, we will prepare a fully designed, high-fidelity mockup or prototype for one user story in order to agree on the visual direction with all stakeholders.
-For subsequent increments and user stories, we go straight to the execution stage building on the visual direction established in previous increments.
+For the first increment of the application, we will prepare a high-fidelity prototype for one user story in order to define the application's visual identity.
+For subsequent increments, we skip the prototyping step and go straight to the execution stage building on the visual identity established in previous increments.

 ### Scoping